Švejk's journey on a map of Austria-Hungary from 1914, showing the military districts of k.u.k. Heer. The

 Tamás Herczeg

-[by e-mail] I try to identify places and items of Svejk adventure, and I found a Hungarian name "Tarnov" for a village near Budapest, where Cadet Biegler got for observation.
+[by e-mail] I try to identify places and items of Svejk adventure, and I found a Hungarian name "Tarnov" for a village near Budapest, where Cadet Kadett Biegler got for observation.
 "Tarnov" is written in the original czech version, as well, but I think Hasek had a little mistake here, as he missed a letter in the name: we do not have Tarnov in Hungary at all, but we have Tárnok!
-Even one of my friends, István Kludák, found evidence that Tárnok - as almost all settlements of Hungary in that time - had an epidemic hospital.
+Even one of my friends, Mr. István Kludák, found evidence that Tárnok - as almost all settlements of Hungary in that time - had an epidemic hospital.
 Enclosed you will find a report in the Székesfehérvári Hírlap newspaper on the inspection of the epidemic hospital of Tárnok on 9 August, 1911.
 They found exemplary conditions in it.
 (So Cadet Biegler got to exemplary conditions at Tárnok.)

 I found a complete compilation on several war hospitals ("hadikórházak" in Hungarian) in Budapest, the Edelsheim Gyulay war hospital in Tárnok street is also mentioned among them.
 You are perfectly right: these war hospitals existed only during the war.
 They were operated and maintained mostly by wealthy people in their own houses and relief associations like e.g. Red Cross, and different firms.
 It is important to note that these war hospitals did not deal with infectious patients, which were served by special, epidemiological hospitals.
-Thus, it is very unlikely that Cadet Biegler was in the Edelsheim Gyulay hospital in Tárnok street 5. of Buda Castle, rather he was admitted to the epidemiological hospital at Tárnok village.
+Thus, it is very unlikely that Cadet Kadett Biegler was in the Edelsheim Gyulay hospital in Tárnok street 5. of Buda Castle, rather he was admitted to the epidemiological hospital at Tárnok village.

 Quote(s) from the novel